Picture of the JBL Go 2 Bluetooth speaker front view, highlighting the red status light, meaning that the speaker is charging.

 1. Choose Correctly Sized AC or Car Adapter

-In this exercise, we’re charging our JBL Go with the iClever IC-TC02 24 watt dual port USB AC charger adapter, as pictured next.
-Please see our iClever Dual USB Wall Charger IC-TC02 Review post for more details on this excellent USB AC charger.
+Here, we charge our JBL Go with the iClever IC-TC02 24 watt dual port USB AC charger adapter.
+See our iClever Dual USB Wall Charger IC-TC02 Review post for more details on this excellent USB AC charger.
 Now the Go speakers need 5 volts at roughly 0.6 amps to recharge fully in the shortest time.
-So this iClever USB adapter outputs plenty enough current to juice up these wireless speakers, with lots of time left over.
+So this iClever USB adapter outputs plenty enough current to charge these speakers quickly.

 Picture of the iClever IC-TC02 Two Port USB Wall Charger, showing the label side view.